 Occurences of Blue Lias can be found in buildings local to its source as well as the local churches and cemeteries (where it is used in tombstones).
 A prime example of a 'Blue Lias' town would be Street, near Glastonbury.
 Other local examples of Blue lias buildings can be found in the nearby towns of Somerton & Ilchester.

-It is still popular in more modern-day surroundings where it is still used in the construction of new housing developments and extensions for existing buildings in conservation areas.
-Blue lias is mainly used in flooring, walling and paving slabs - both coursed and layered.
-It is evident too in the making of flagstones and cobbles.
+It is still popular in more modern-day surroundings where it is used in the construction of new housing developments and extensions for existing buildings in conservation areas.
+Blue lias is mainly used in walling and internal flooring - it isn't really suitable for external paving as it is liable to suffer from frost damage.

 Ham and Doulting Stone operate a Blue Lias Quarry in Charlton Adam.